kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 to the new commit.

-If you `git checkout <hash>` to move to a specific commit, Git warns you that you are in "detached HEAD" state.
+If you `git checkout <hash>` to move to a specific commit, Git warns you that you are in “detached HEAD” state.
 This simply means that you have no current branch.
 If you commit in this state, no branch will be moved to point to the new commit, so you risk losing track of the new commit unless you remember to create a tag or branch there before you move somewhere else.
 However, this is really